-- 32. The need to develop policies and guidance on data quality and assurance is essential in order to promote consistency and awareness across the organisation.
+The need to develop policies and guidance on data quality and assurance is essential in order to promote consistency and awareness across the organisation.
 To that end, the Council has a senior member of staff who acts as the Senior Information Risk Officer.
-Guidance documents include a Data Quality Policy, an Information Security Policy, a Data Asset Register and management training modules, all of which are on the intranet. - 33.
+Guidance documents include a Data Quality Policy, an Information Security Policy, a Data Asset Register and management training modules, all of which are on the intranet.

 The governance framework is dependent upon the underlying system of internal control which is designed to manage risk to a reasonable level.
 The Council's approach to risk management is governed by its Risk Management Strategy which is updated annually and approved by the Audit Committee.
-This Strategy underpins the Corporate Risk Register which was updated and approved by the Audit Committee in March 2023.
-The Corporate Risk Register is reviewed quarterly at Corporate Management Board, in line with the Risk Management Strategy.
-All services also retain Service Risk Registers which are also reviewed on a quarterly basis with any significant risks reflected in the Corporate Risk Register. - 34.
-Business continuity and emergency planning are other key aspects within the corporate governance framework. - 35.
+This Strategy, which was updated and approved by Audit Committee in March 2024, underpins the Corporate Risk Register which is reviewed quarterly at Corporate Management Board, in line with the Risk Management Strategy.
+Furthermore, following the Council's LGA Peer Challenge in November 2023 and a recommendation that the members, including Cabinet should have more frequent oversight of the risk register - the register is now presented to Cabinet quarterly and twice yearly to Audit Committee.
+All services also retain Service Risk Registers which are also reviewed on a quarterly basis with any significant risks reflected in the Corporate Risk Register.

+Business continuity and emergency planning are other key aspects within the corporate governance framework.

 All committee reports contain a 'risk implications' section as an aid to decision taking.
-There is a continued need to ensure an effective risk identification process occurs where the Council has outsourced the provision of services to a private sector partner. - 36.
+There is a continued need to ensure an effective risk identification process occurs where the Council has outsourced the provision of services to a private sector partner.

 The Council is committed to promoting a strong anti-fraud and corruption culture.
-The revised Anti-Fraud and Corruption Strategy approved in 2022 is the mechanism for achieving this commitment and aims to reduce losses to fraud and corruption to a minimum.
-Beating fraud is everyone's business, and the Councils internal arrangements are communicated throughout the Council, and publicly, demonstrating a culture and commitment to preventing fraud.
+The Anti-Fraud and Corruption Strategy approved in 2022 is the mechanism for achieving this commitment and aims to reduce losses to fraud and corruption to a minimum.
+Beating fraud is everyone's business, and the Council's internal arrangements are communicated throughout the Council, and publicly, demonstrating a culture and commitment to preventing fraud.
 The Council has a number of robust procedures and policies in place, which combined with executive support ensure that anti-fraud, bribery and corruption measures are embedded throughout the Council.
 This acts as an effective deterrent to fraudulent and corrupt activity and provides the means for reporting, detecting and preventing fraud, bribery or corruption.
 Having a holistic approach to tackling fraud is part of good governance.